Hólar University College: Beer Club

 The beer club, on the grounds of Hólar University College, is not hard to find.
 The tiny club, housed in a former cow shed, is part dorm-room, part man-cave, but scrubbed clean.
 The annual membership fee is 5,000 krónur (US$40) a year.
 It started out as a club for faculty and students, but is now open to the public.
 They keep a notebook with tabs on who drinks what, and members get beer at a discounted price.
 It is a beer club and not a bar because "there is no pub culture in Iceland" - Guðmundur.
 He also states that the club pools its resources so they can buy cases of great beer from around the world that otherwise wouldn't be available to them.
 The beer offerings are impressive for such a small place, and for northern Iceland.
 They also make their own brew on occasion.
 The brewmaster—the college's IT guy—gets the yeast from Germany or Belgium.
 “We need to add minerals to the water because the water is so pure here it is dead, no taste,” said Guðmundur.

 Departments

 There are three departments in the university.

 Department of Aquaculture and Fish Biology

 Verið - The main building for the Department of Aquaculture and Fish Biology.
 Located in Sauðárkrókur.

 The objective of the Department of Aquaculture and Fish Biology is to gather and disseminate knowledge in the fields of aquatic biology, aquaculture, and fish biology.
 The department is an international centre for research, instruction, and continuing education in aquatic biology, aquaculture, and fish biology.
 The department promotes the professional development of aquaculture in the spirit of sustainable development.

-The department has approached its objective through a good relationship between research and teaching, a strong collaboration with other higher education institution, strong rooting in the industry and through flexibility for students in controlling their own studies.
+The department approaches its objective through the integration of research and teaching, collaboration with other higher education institutions, connections with industry, and options for students to control their own studies.